aura7822/aura7822/readme.md

 ---

 ### 🧩 Quote
-> "Sometimes, the only way to make peace is to be the one holding the gun." — *Tommy Shelby*
+> "Fast women and slow horses will ruin your life" — *Tommy Shelby*

 ---